dbsoft/dwindows/readme.txt

 Dynamic Windows Documentation is available at:

 http://dbsoft.org/dw_help.php

-I would like to dedicate this release to my father, James Smith.
-He passed away this summer and was the most amazing individual I have ever had in my life.
-Without him this software would not be able to exist in so many different ways.
-Love you Dad.

 If you have any questions or suggestions feel free to email me at: